GradleUp/gradleup.github.io/docs/community/team.md

 # GradleUp Team

-The project is led by a small team, with a consensus-based decision making and governance.
+The project is led by a small team of passionate Gradle users and contributors.
-There is no special governance charter at the moment.
+The team is decentralized and decisions are made based on consensus and common sense.

 ## Members